danielneil/Mako/README.md

-# Using-NiFi-on-Yahoo-Finance
+# Mako

-Demostrates how to use NiFi to download historical financial data from Yahoo Finance.
+Uses NiFi to download historical financial data from various sources.

-Synchronises the ticker data for the [Shark Algorithmic Trading Platform](https://github.com/danielneil/Shark).
+Is used to synchronise ticker data for the [Shark Algorithmic Trading Platform](https://github.com/danielneil/Shark).

 Though it focuses on the ASX, it could easily be adjusted to suit any financial market and trading platform.